Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Grammy-Nominated Rapper / Free Speech Champion

-Turned a home invasion by police into a 14-track album.
+Turned a police raid into a 14-track album.
 Funded his legal defense with the royalties.
 Called one witness.
 Won 13 out of 13 counts.
 Walked out in an American flag suit.
-The man took the absolute worst day of his family's life and turned it into the greatest comeback story in music history.
+Took the worst day of his family's life and turned it into the greatest comeback in music history.
+Absolute legend.

 We did it, America!
 Freedom of speech!